GuruSR/Watchy_GSR/Override Information.md

 **How to Make Your Own Version**

-Copy the GSR.ino to another file name, like MyGSR.ino and edit it, do all of your overrides in that.
+First, use the Library Manager and give it a release zip, this will install Watchy_GSR as a library, go into the Watchy_GSR library and move the GSR.ino out of it and place it into where your project is.
+Rename it to something like MyGSR.ino and edit it, you can do all of your overrides in that.
 That ino file now becomes your main compile file.

+If you're updating Watchy_GSR, be sure to remove the GSR.ino from it after the Library Manager has imported everything.